-- Free medical check up + immunisation shots
+- Free medical check up + immunization shots

 - Free housing in a fully furnished family flat

-- Free transportation to work, to shopping centres and the beach + free aiport transfers every time I need it
+- Free transportation to work, to shopping centers and the beach + free airport transfers every time I need it

 - Gas bill = paid for me